Former Purdue, Oklahoma assistant comes to MSU

-Since taking over the Spartan program in 1994, the 20th-year head coach has become the winningest coach in program history, guiding MSU to a 552-529-1 record and four NCAA Regional appearances.
-In addition, she is one of just three active coaches in the Big Ten to own more than 600 career victories, a milestone she accomplished during the 2008 season.
-Joseph will likely reach the 700-win plateau this season, as she currently owns 688 career victories.
+Since taking over the Spartan program in 1994, the head coach has become the winningest coach in program history, guiding MSU to a 588-590-1 record and four NCAA Regional appearances.
+In addition, Joseph eclipsed the 700-win plateau in 2013, with a 724-723-1 career mark to her credit (21 seasons at MSU, and five at Bowling Green).

 When Joseph was named the fifth head coach in school history, she immediately raised the expectations for the program.
-MSU has steadily improved under her tutelage, posting three 40-win campaigns and nine 30-win seasons, including four in the past seven years.
+MSU has three 40-win campaigns and nine 30-win seasons, including four in the past nine years.

 The Spartans claimed the program's first-ever Big Ten Tournament title in 2004 with a tournament sweep of host Michigan, Northwestern and Illinois.
 In addition to the league tournament title, the three wins garnered State its second straight appearance in an NCAA Regional, which marked the first time in MSU history the softball team made consecutive appearances in NCAA postseason play.
 State's 2004 Big Ten Tournament sweep - which came in the midst of a 10-5 run to end the season - was largely due to the resiliency of two-time All-America pitcher Jessica Beech, now pitching coach for the Spartans.
 Beech was the pitcher of record in 13 of the last 15 games of the season.
 However, the Spartan bats held their own in the final 15 games, batting .305 with 79 runs scored, 25 doubles and eight home runs during that span.
 Following the Big Ten Tournament win, MSU went on to defeat Texas A&M, 5-1, before falling to No. 7 Washington, 12-8, in the first two games of the NCAA Regional.
 State bounced back from its loss to UW with a 13-5 six-inning victory against Massachusetts, but was eliminated from the regional in a 9-1 loss to host Georgia.